Difficulties of Dissolution and Same-Sex Divorces

 Legal Help for Illinois Divorce and Dissolution

 Divorce and dissolution when it comes to same-sex couples is an extremely complicated process.
 It is difficult to divide the assets and results of a relationship that has not been legally recognized for the length of time that it has existed.
-At Shaw Family Law, P.C., we understand that the delay in legal recognition should not mean an unfair divorce or dissolution.
+At Shaw Sanders, P.C., we understand that the delay in legal recognition should not mean an unfair divorce or dissolution.
 Contact us at 630-584-5550 for a free consultation with a seasoned Kane County divorce attorney so that you can have a fair ending to your marriage.